You’ve got survey results! It’s exciting. It’s empowering. It’s…a little overwhelming.

-A data analysis plan is a roadmap for how you’re going to organise and analyse your survey data—and it should help you achieve three objectives that relate to the goal you set before you started your survey:
+A data analysis plan is a roadmap for how you’re going to organize and analyze your survey data—and it should help you achieve three objectives that relate to the goal you set before you started your survey:

 1. Answer your top research questions

 2. Use more specific survey questions to understand those answers

 3. Segment survey respondents to compare the opinions of different demographic groups

 When you were planning your survey, you came up with general research questions that you wanted to answer by sending out a questionnaire.
 Remind yourself of your objectives when you start your data analysis plan.

 Let’s say you held a conference for educators, and you wanted to know what the attendees thought of your event.
 Your survey goal was to get feedback from the people who attended your conference.
 And in order to achieve that goal, you came up with general research questions you’d like to get the insights on: